Third UN Conference on

 Facts Only

-The Third United Nations Conference on Landlocked Developing Countries (LLDC3) will take place from 5-8 August 2025 in Awaza, Turkmenistan.
+* The Third UN Conference on Landlocked Developing Countries (LLDC3) is scheduled for August 5-8, 2025, in Awaza, Turkmenistan.

-The conference theme is "Driving progress through partnerships."
+* The theme of the conference is “Driving progress through partnerships.”

-Participants must be at least 18 years old and register individually.
+* Participants must be at least eighteen years old.

 Executive Summary